nickerso/CellMLmetadraft/cellmlmetaspec-basicinfo.rst

 Introduction
 ============

+Andre adding some text to play with editing online with github.
+The rendered view available on github shows you if your editing works, but will look different in the final sphix pages.

 Regardless of the type of model encoded in a CellML model document, there are three attributes that apply:

 * Every model document has a creator (whether human or by some other entity or artifact).
 This creator may be part of an organization and recording that fact may be desirable.